csmithk/ataGatewayDeploy/README.md

 Ensure that this low privileged account is used and consider changing the password afterward, as the script transmits this in the clear to the servers.

-The script will launch a job for each server: copy Microsoft ATA Gateway Setup.zip file extract Microsoft ATA Gateway Setup.zip file run the Microsoft ATA Gateway Setup.exe file with /q (quiet) parameter
+The script will launch a job for each server:

+copy Microsoft ATA Gateway Setup.zip file

+extract Microsoft ATA Gateway Setup.zip file

+run the Microsoft ATA Gateway Setup.exe file with /q (quiet) parameter.
 Prevents restart (/norestart).
-If that is desired remove the /norestart parameter to the command line below
+If restart is desired remove the /norestart parameter to the command line below

 ###Assumes:
 User name and password provided are a valid user in the local ATA Center Microsoft Advanced Threat Analytics Administrators group.